Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 }
 ```

+**Create Templates**
-**Create Templates** We create Handlebars templates for registration and login, ensuring a consistent and user-friendly interface.
+We create Handlebars templates for registration and login.

 **views/partials/_layout.hbs:**
 ```